- About Us

 Why must we comply with it?

 Students who have been out for two or more consecutive terms must apply for readmission.
 Students who are on first or second dismissal must apply for readmission.
 Readmission is not guaranteed.
-If the student has been out for 3 or more years, he/she may be eligible for academic renewal.
+If the student has been out for 3 or more years, they may be eligible for academic renewal.

 Authoritative information regarding grades and grade point averages is published under Rules & Regulations V in the Catalog.